-I learned EVERYTHING: how to write and tailor my resume to each position (font, font size, white spaces, what to include, what to cut off, and million other tweaks and fine-tunings), how to craft the perfect cover letter, the best time to apply for 13% (!) higher chance to get invited to a job interview, the best colors to dress in, when to arrive, the only appropriate handshake and body postures, what to say, what absolutely not to say, when to send a thank you letter and how to properly thank for their time wasted with you…
+I learned EVERYTHING: how to write and tailor my resume to each position (font, font size, white spaces, what to include, what to cut off, and million other tweaks and fine-tunings), how to craft the perfect cover letter, the best time to apply for 13% (!) higher chance to get invited to a job interview, the best colors to dress in, when to arrive, the only appropriate handshake and body postures, what to say, what to absolutely avoid saying, when to send a thank you letter and how to properly thank for their time wasted with you…

 I learned the hard way that if a recruiter/HR persona calls you, they will interview you over the phone before you even have a clue what’s going on.
 Short and sweet.
 Start-ups don’t even bother with pre-screening: I have always appreciated straightforward invitations to job interviews.
 The other big secret I learned is that if I missed a call, I almost certainly waved goodbye to an opportunity so much longed for.
 No follow-ups and magic spells help here.
 I’m still getting over a missed call which happened to be an interview for my dream job.
 What’s more, a few years of work experience compensate for lacking higher education.
 Why go to school?!

 On the not-so-dark side, job search (and hopefully job interviews), can even be amusing:

 – ”You didn’t study here (in Norway).
 We offered the job to someone with a relevant education”.
 Hmm, I thought investing in education was a smart thing to do in life.

 – An offer to create an A-Z marketing strategy for % of possible sales.
 No, thanks.